HE Course and Unit Accreditation

 Forms and documents

-All of the information included in the accreditation documentation is required for a variety of reasons including legislative requirements, quality assurance and operational planning.
-However, changes to some variables are more significant than others for a variety of reasons.
-As such changes to units are deemed to be either minor or major.
+The information requested in the accreditation documentation is required to meet legislative, quality assurance and operational planning requirements.
+Changes to some unit variables are more significant than others, and will be categorised as either minor or major.

-The definition of minor and major changes has been determined based on the following principles:
+The definition of minor and major changes has been determined based on the following:

 - TEQSA requirements